dreibh/hipercontracer/README.md

 # The HiPerConTracer Importer Tool

-The HiPerConTracer Importer Tool provides the continuous storage of collected measurement data from data files into SQL or NoSQL databases.
+The HiPerConTracer Importer Tool provides the continuous storage of collected measurement data from results files into SQL or NoSQL databases.
 Currently, database backends for [MariaDB](https://mariadb.com/)/[MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/) and [MongoDB](https://www.mongodb.com/) are provided.

 ## Write a Configuration File for the Importer